English Language Development

-The English as a Second Language (ESL) program at Hempfield is designed to provide English language instruction for students who are at differing levels of English language acquisition.
-The Pennsylvania Department of Education (PDE) directs each school district to provide a core curriculum of ESL instruction.
+The English Language Development (ELD) program at Hempfield is designed to provide English language instruction for students who are at differing levels of English language acquisition.
+The Pennsylvania Department of Education (PDE) directs each school district to provide a core curriculum of ELD instruction.

 There are six levels of English language proficiency that support instruction to our English Language Learners (ELLs).

-Exited and Monitored - These students have completed the ESL Instructional Program and are now supervised for two years as they engage in content area instruction.
-Communication between the ESL and classroom teachers supports the transition.
+- Exited and Monitored - These students have completed the ELD Instructional Program and are now supervised for two years as they engage in content area instruction.
+Communication between the ELD and classroom teachers supports the transition.

 Armenia, Belarus, Bosnia, Brazil, Bulgaria, Cambodia, Canary Islands, China, Colombia, Congo, Cuba, Dominican Republic, Ecuador, El Salvador, Egypt, Eritrea, Ethiopia, Germany, Guatemala, Honduras, India, Iraq, Israel, Kenya, Korea, Laos, Mexico, Montenegro, Nepal, Niger, Peru, Philippines, Puerto Rico, Russia, Sudan, Taiwan, Togo, Ukraine, VietnamLanguages RepresentedAmharic, Arabic, Armenian, Bosnian, Bulgarian, Cambodian, Cantonese, Chinese, Djerma, Ewe, French, Gujarati, Italian, Khmer, Korean, Nepali, Oromo, Portugese, Russian, Serbian, Spanish, Swahili, Tagalog, Taiwanese, Tigringa, Ukranian, VietnameseAfter-School Tutoring Program